TritonDataCenter/java-manta/USAGE.md

 * `manta.client_encryption` (**MANTA_CLIENT_ENCRYPTION**)
     Boolean indicating if client-side encryption is enabled.
 * `manta.content_type_detection` (**MANTA_CONTENT_TYPE_DETECTION**)
-    Boolean indicating if automatic content type detection while uploading a file in Manta is enabled.
+    Boolean indicating if automatic content-type detection while uploading a file in Manta is enabled.
 * `manta.encryption_key_id` (**MANTA_CLIENT_ENCRYPTION_KEY_ID**)
     Unique ID of the client-side encryption key being used.
 It must be in US-ASCII using only printable characters and with no whitespace.